tejasrig/Linux-Server-Configuration/README.md

 * `sudo apt-get update`
 * `sudo apt-get upgrade`

 4. Change the SSH port from 22 to 2200.
-Make sure to configure the Lightsail firewall to allow it.
+Make sure to configure the Lightsail firewall to allow it.<br/>
 In the Amazon Lightsail instance online (Webpage) go to Networking tab and under Firewall click on Add Another.
 Add Custom TCP port 2200 and save changes.

 Update the port number from 22 to 2200 and save the /etc/ssh/sshd_config file